-At this time, Google is unable to understand the intent of the user and according to Google, most users who conduct this search query have an intention to know the information about the planet Saturn.
+At this time, Google is unable to understand the intent of the user and according to Google, most users who conduct this search query have the intention to know information about the planet Saturn.

 So, Google will always show these results when you search for Saturn.

-This type of query (who have multiple meanings) also known as Polysemous Words.
+This type of query (which have multiple meanings) is also known as Polysemous Words.

-There are types of peoples who can face challenges when searching or handling these type of queries:
+There are types of people who can face challenges when searching or handling these types of queries: